Now that Frankie Edgar has finally beaten Gray Maynard

 Unfortunately, it's not clear that we're actually close to seeing that happen.

 , and in 2011, the only lightweight title fights have been Frankie Edgar vs. Gray Maynard.
 Edgar will definitely fight someone new in 2012, but who?
 We'll go over some of the options as we run through the list of the Top 10 lightweights in MMA

+below.
 Top 10 Lightweights in MMA

 (Editor's Note: The fighter's rankings the last time we ranked the lightweights are in parentheses.)